-Trim the lace pin so that it is flush with the sideframe on both sides.
+Remove from the jig and trim the lace pin so that it is flush with the sideframe on both sides.

 You will need to make sure the slot created in the cam is free from any solder.
 Use some fine wet and dry paper (1200ish) folded double to remove any remnants of solder.
 Offer the sideframe up to the slot in the bolster to check the fit.
 You may need to polish the outer surface of the bolster sides and perhaps deepen the slot in the cam a little using the wet and dry paper.
 The cam should be able to slide freely up and down in the slot but without any slop.
 Take your time getting a nice fit.